alpoi/wip-resume/README.md

 - Configured logging and telemetry platform with Elastic APM and OpenTelemetry, creating reusable libraries for simplified adoption.
 - Designed and implemented ECS container healthcheck libraries with an extensible interface to support custom conditions.
 - Represented Xapien at industry conferences (Elasticon & Temporal Replay) showcasing technical expertise and fostering community engagement.
+- Took the lead in Agile processes, including 2 week sprints, estimations, backlog grooming, and retros.

 **Xapien** - **Systems and Infrastructure Engineer** (May 2023 - December 2024)